-\keypoint{Deep Metric Learning} These approaches aim to learn a deep embedding that extracts features that robustly describe instances, allowing them to be classified directly with nearest neighbour type strategies in the embedding space.
-The deep embedding forms the task agnostic knowledge that is transferred from auxiliary to target tasks.
+\keypoint{Deep Metric Learning} These approaches aim to learn a deep embedding that extracts robust features, allowing them to be classified directly with nearest neighbour type strategies in the embedding space.
+The deep embedding forms the task agnostic knowledge transferred from auxiliary to target tasks.
 Early work simply used Siamese networks \cite{koch2015siamese} to embed images, such that images of the same class are placed near each other.
-Matching networks \cite{vinyals2016matching} defined a differentiable nearest-neighbour loss based on cosine similarity between the support set and query embedding. \cut{However the computation cost for each gradient update during meta-training increases with the size of the support set.} Prototypical Networks \cite{snell2017prototypical} provide a simpler but more effective variant of this idea where the support set instances for one class are embedded as a single prototype.
+Matching networks \cite{vinyals2016matching} defined a differentiable nearest-neighbour loss based on cosine similarity between the support set and query embedding.
+Prototypical Networks \cite{snell2017prototypical} provide a simpler but more effective variant of this idea where the support set instances for one class are embedded as a single prototype.
 Their analysis showed that this leads to a linear classifier in the embedding space.
-The most related method to ours is RelationNet \cite{yang2018learning}, which extended this line of work to use a separate non-linear comparison module instead of relying entirely on the embedding networks to make the data linearly separable \cite{koch2015siamese,snell2017prototypical,vinyals2016matching}.
+RelationNet \cite{yang2018learning} extended this line of work to use a separate non-linear comparison module instead of relying entirely on the embedding networks to make the data linearly separable \cite{koch2015siamese,snell2017prototypical,vinyals2016matching}.
 This division of labour between a deep embedding and a deep relation module improved performance in practice \cite{yang2018learning}.
 Our approach builds on this line of work in general and RelationNet in particular.
 RelationNet relied on the embedding networks to produce a \emph{single} embedding for the relation module to compare.
 We argue that a general purpose comparison function should use any or all of the full feature hierarchy \cite{zeiler2014understandingCNN} to make matching decisions.
 For example matching based on colors, textures, or parts -- which may be represented at different layers in a embedding network.
 To this end we modularise the embedding networks, and pair every embedding module with its own relation module.